-Our Compensation Committee requested guidance with respect to the 2011 compensation activity from the human resource personnel of our Advisor.
-They requested an evaluation as to the appropriateness of the levels of compensation for both their named executive officers and their Independent Trustees.
+Our Compensation Committee requested guidance with respect to the 2012 compensation activity from the human resource personnel of our Advisor.
+They requested an evaluation, which was reviewed by a third-party consultant for accuracy and reasonableness, as to the appropriateness of the levels of compensation for both their named executive officers and their Independent Trustees.
 See "Compensation Discussion and Analysis" and "Trustee Compensation" included in this proxy statement for additional information.

 Nominating & Governance Committee.
-The Nominating & Governance Committee met once in 2011.
+The Nominating & Governance Committee met once in 2012.
 The members of this Committee are Miles L. Berger, Nominating & Governance Committee Chairman, Elliot J. Sussman, M.D. and James E. Dalton, Jr. The members of the Nominating & Governance Committee are independent pursuant to the applicable SEC rules and regulations and the listing standards of the NYSE.

-The Nominating & Governance Committee was appointed by the Board of Trustees to: (1) assist the Board of Trustees by identifying individuals who are qualified, consistent with criteria approved by the Board of

-Trustees, to become Trustees, and to recommend to the Board of Trustees the Trustee nominees for the next annual meeting of shareholders; (2) develop and recommend to the Board of Trustees a set of governance principles in the form of corporate governance guidelines applicable to the Trust; (3) lead and oversee the Board of Trustees in its annual review of its performance and the performance of our management, and; (4) recommend to the Board Trustee nominees for each committee of the Board of Trustees.
+The Nominating & Governance Committee was appointed by the Board of Trustees to: (1) assist the Board of Trustees by identifying individuals who are qualified, consistent with criteria approved by the Board of Trustees, to become Trustees, and to recommend to the Board of Trustees the Trustee nominees for the next annual meeting of shareholders; (2) develop and recommend to the Board of Trustees a set of governance principles in the form of corporate governance guidelines applicable to the Trust; (3) lead and oversee the Board of Trustees in its annual review of its performance and the performance of our management, and; (4) recommend to the Board Trustee nominees for each committee of the Board of Trustees.
 The Nominating & Governance Committee adopted our Governance Guidelines.